-A state jail felony is punishable by 180 days to 2 years in a state jail facility.
+A state jail felony is punishable by 180 days to two years in a state jail facility.

-Forgery is a third degree felony, punishable by 180 days to 2 years in a state jail facility, if it is:
+Forgery is a third degree felony, punishable by two to 10 years in a state jail facility if it is:

 Forgeries can also be charged based on the value of the property using the standard theft value ladder found in the Texas Penal Code.